robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 He’s my wife.

-There was instant dissonance.
-The term was so gendered it didn’t fit at all.
-I tried to replace it with something more socially acceptable, less stigmatising — something that carried the same shape.
+The dissonance hit at once.
+The word was so gendered it jarred.
+I tried to swap it for something safer, something less loaded, something that carried the same shape.

 Nothing else fit.

-Wife, not in clothes, not in pronouns… but in function.
+Wife, not in clothes, not in name, not yet in the way anyone else would mean it—but in function.
 Labour that doesn’t get a spotlight and doesn’t ask for one.
 Support: the kind that keeps the whole place standing while most people only notice the roof.

 The part that made my stomach go so tight it ached wasn’t the thought itself.